SamStudio8/naaaavi/README.md

 ## Notes

+### I work in COG and would love to use this too!

+`Naaaavi` does not generate globally or universally unique identifiers, so please get in touch to make sure our (barcode) worlds don't collide.

 ### I don't like your funny command name

 The `navi` command is provided as a synonym of `naaaavi` so you don't have to remember that there are currently four `a` characters in `naaaavi`.